 Quarantine Guidance: What to do if you were exposed to someone with the novel coronavirus (COVID-19)

 COVID-19 is a respiratory disease caused by a new virus called SARS-CoV-2.
 The most common symptoms of the disease are fever, cough, and shortness of breath.
+Other symptoms may also include fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 Most people with COVID-19 will have mild disease, but some people will get sicker and may need to be hospitalized.
 If you have contracted the virus, symptoms may develop within 2 to 14 days from exposure.
 Unless precautions are taken, your health is at risk, and other people may possibly contract this disease from you.

 Specifically, you agree to: